 A vulnerability scan is designed to search for potential vulnerabilities within your business system; normally using a standard off-the-shelf piece of software.
 The scan targets one or more IP addresses and hunts down known types of vulnerabilities in the system.
 This could be any mistake in the system or potential weaknesses in the construction or implementation of the system.

-If there is flawed software or mis-configured assets, the vulnerability scan is very likely to pick up on it.
-After the scan, you will receive a full report on the findings; this will normally include how severe any vulnerabilities found are and perhaps even a simple outline for how to fix them.
+If there is a flaw in software or mis-configured assets, the vulnerability scan is very likely to pick up on it.
+After the scan, you will receive a full report on the findings; this will normally include how severe any vulnerabilities found are, and perhaps even a simple outline for how to fix them.

 The results of a vulnerability scan provide a clear focus on where the technical vulnerabilities are within the organisation.
 With this information the organisation can create a patch management plan that enables them to manage, understand and control the open vulnerabilities that could impact their business.

-A pen test is completely different and provides a much more intensive and comprehensive report of the state of your security system.
-The process of a pen test effectively begins as soon as the vulnerability scan ends – really delving into what could be wrong with your security system and finding out where it can be exploited.
+A penetration test is completely different and provides a much more intensive and comprehensive report of the state of your security system.
+The process of penetration testing effectively begins as soon as the vulnerability scan ends – really delving into what could be wrong with your security system and finding out where it can be exploited.

-A professional pen tester will be able to replicate what a hacker would do if they were trying to gain unauthorised access into your security system.
-The pen tester will get a clear picture of the architecture of your system and attempt to infiltrate it, just like a hacker would.
+A professional penetration tester will be able to replicate what a hacker would do if they were trying to gain unauthorised access into your security system.
+The penetration tester will get a clear picture of the architecture of your system and attempt to infiltrate it, just like a hacker would.